 North Star Ballroom, St. Paul Student Center

 Don’t miss out on this signature recruiting event.
 Over 10% of companies were wait listed for this event last year.
-Register now!

 Last year, 158 students were matched with alumni and professionals in Minnesota, the US, and abroad.
 This program connects students with mentors who help them with career exploration and provide students with an opportunity to network and enhance their professional skills.
 Applications are now available for the 2014-15 school year, and we are looking forward to connecting even more alumni and friends with current CFANS students!
 Learn more about the program and apply by September 19.